mcosovic/JuliaGrid.jl/docs/src/examples/dcPowerFlow.md

 nothing # hide
 ```

-Once the power system data is defined, we generate a DC model that includes key vectors and matrices for analysis, such as the nodal admittance matrix.
-This model is automatically updated when data changes and can be shared across different analyses:
+Once the power system data are defined, we generate a DC model with the vectors and matrices required for analysis, including the nodal admittance matrix.
+This model is automatically updated when the data changes and can be reused across analyses:
 ```@example 4bus
 dcModel!(system)
 nothing # hide